 It strains or breaks easily.
 Moreover, carrying this prosthesis may not be comfortable for you and functional support is very poor.

-Always consult your dentist or orthodontist and follow the advice.
+Always seek advice from your dentist or orthodontist and follow it.